Inverse Spectral Problems for Collapsing Manifolds I: Uniqueness and Stability

 is of class $C^{k+1}_*$, where we consider the analytic structure on $G$. \end{theorem}

 It is proved in Calabi-Hartman \cite{CH} and Shefel \cite{Shf} that the transformation $g:M \to M$ defined by each $g\in G$ is of class $C^{k,\alpha}$.
-Theorem \ref{thm:MZ} is a generalization of Montgomery-Zippin \cite{MZ}, p.
-212, where it is stated that the $G$-action on $M$ is of class $C^k$.
-The proof of Theorem \ref{thm:MZ} is deferred to Appendix B.
+Theorem \ref{thm:MZ} is a generalization of Montgomery-Zippin \cite[p.
+212]{MZ}, where it is stated that the $G$-action on $M$ is of class $C^k$.
+The proof of Theorem \ref{thm:MZ} can be found in \cite[Appendix A]{LLY}.

 Note that in our situation, the pseudo-group $G$ can be extended to a nilpotent Lie group (\cite{Fuk_JDG}).
 It follows from Theorem \ref{thm:MZ} that the pseudo-group action of $G$ on $B$ is of class $C^3_*$.